 Infinite Continuity means:

-Existence unfolds endlessly, with patterns emerging, stabilizing, dissolving, and in rare cases ceasing entirely—while the nature of the field remains unchanged.
+Existence unfolds endlessly, with patterns emerging, stabilizing, becoming conditioned, dissolving, transferring conditioning through causal momentum into new formations, and in rare cases ceasing entirely with no continuation of causal flow—while the field remains unchanged.

 This is not a promise.